Vairn/Discworld-Novelette/Occupational_Hazard.md

 WHICH IS?

-"If Death refuses to collect someone, are they actually dead or not?"
+"If Death refuses to guide someone's transition, are they actually dead or not?"

 Death considered this with the sort of concentration usually reserved for cosmic equations.
 THAT IS...
 A VERY GOOD QUESTION.

 "Because from where I'm sitting, it seems like I might technically be dead already.
-Just... not collected."
+Just... not transitioned."

 THAT WOULD EXPLAIN THE HOURGLASS.